 Having a professional comprehensively inspect the home to make sure no major problems are apparent is essential.
 No house is going to be in perfect shape, but if the inspector flags anything that could be a costly situation down the road, that can throw a wrench into the process.
 Closing delays can happen if the buyer and seller can’t come to an agreement on how to deal with problems revealed by the inspection.

-Before you can buy a home, the bank needs to confirm the home is worth its estimated value.
+Before you can buy a home, your lender will require an appraiser to assess the property and determine the home’s actual worth, independent of its list price.
 If the appraisal comes back low, the bank will only agree to provide a mortgage based on the appraised value, leaving the homebuyer to come up with the difference.

 Insurance records contain details of previous claims made for a house and if there have been any claims filed on the house you’re trying to purchase, insurance companies might determine the house is too great a risk.

-So many issues can cause your closing to get delayed or withdrawn, and even something small can turn into a lengthy delay.
-A professional, experienced Realtor can help you be prepared for the worst as well as help you weather the storm if an issue does pop up.
+There are many issues that can cause your closing to get delayed or withdrawn, and even something small can turn into a lengthy delay.
+A professional, experienced realtor can help you be prepared for the worst as well as help you weather the storm if an issue does pop up.